Skip to content

 What happens next?

 After the immediate emergency, the question shifts to when is it actually safe?
-That decision rests on monitoring data, not a calendar — so the honest answer is that officials set the timeline based on conditions.
+The honest answer is that officials set the timeline based on monitoring data, not a calendar.

 How safety is determined